rnelsonchem/PyChem_website/intro.rst

 however, there are a number of reasons that it can be advantageous to learn a programming language as a compliment to a spreadsheet-based software.
 First of all, simple programs can automate many of your repetitive data analysis tasks.
-In addition, knowing a programming language can be helpful for specialized data analyses, and with your programming skills, you have the ability to create your own custom tools for the job.
+In addition, a programming language can be helpful for specialized data analyses, and with your programming skills, you have the ability to create your own custom tools for the job.
 As a bonus, learning to program can be an enjoyable pastime that also provides you with a clearer understanding of computer terminology and processes.

-I started teaching myself Python in 2007, and at the time, I found a near infinite number of introductory tutorials on the web and books made of paper.
+I started teaching myself Python in 2007, and at the time, I found a near infinite number of introductory tutorials, both on the web and as books made of paper.
 Unfortunately, most of these reference materials are geared towards computer scientists and professional programmers, so I spent a substantial amount of time determining how to apply these concepts to my data analysis problems.
 This meant that, compared with a program like Excel, I was not able to productively apply this knowledge for quite some time.
 Below is a graphical productivity versus time investment comparison of Excel and Python from my personal experience.